janjagusch/kimono.guru/docs/beginners.md

 ## Rules and Objectives

+Simply put, the goal of Brazilian Jiu-Jitsu (BJJ) is to **immobilize your partner** and to **force them to give up (tap)** through a joint lock or choking technique.

+---

+### How a Match Works
+A typical match starts with both practitioners standing and ends when one person taps or when the timer runs out (usually between 5 and 10 minutes, depending on the competition or class format).

+If time runs out without a tap, the winner is decided by **points**.
+Points are awarded for achieving and maintaining **dominant positions**, where you control your partner’s body.
+Examples include:
+- **Guard pass** – moving past your opponent’s legs into a controlling position
+- **Mount** – sitting on your opponent’s torso and controlling their upper body
+- **Back control** – attaching yourself to your opponent’s back with hooks and grips

+The exact scoring system and point values can differ between organizations, but the core principle is always control and progression.

+---

+### Focus on Ground Fighting
+Unlike Judo, where the fight is reset when it goes to the ground, **BJJ continues until one person submits or time expires**.
+This focus on **ground control** is what makes BJJ unique.

+BJJ also allows a wider range of submissions, including:
+- **Leg locks** (in advanced divisions)
+- **Chokes** without using the jacket (no-gi techniques)

+---

+### What’s Not Allowed
+Even though BJJ is a combat sport, it is **not MMA**.
+Strikes, kicks, and slams are strictly prohibited.

+Other actions that are typically forbidden include:
+- Small joint manipulation (e.g. bending individual fingers or toes)
+- Spinal attacks or neck cranks
+- Eye gouging, hair pulling, or grabbing fingers
+- Applying submissions too quickly or with excessive force

+---

+### Rolling and Etiquette
+In training, sparring is often called **rolling**.
+A roll is a live grappling round with a partner, usually lasting a few minutes.

+- Before starting, partners ***slap their hands then bump their fists (a slap-bump)** *as a sign of respect.
+- When the roll ends, always thank your partner — they help you improve and stay safe.
+- If you accidentally roll into another pair, stop immediately and reposition.

+---

+### Training vs. Competing
+In regular class rolls, the goal isn’t to “win,” but to **practice techniques safely** and **learn from each exchange**.
+Competition matches, on the other hand, are about testing your skills under rules and pressure — but the fundamentals of control, safety, and respect remain the same.

+---

+By understanding these basic rules and objectives, you’ll not only grasp how BJJ matches work, but also learn how to train responsibly and respectfully — the essence of good jiu-jitsu.

 ## Health and Safety

 BJJ is a combat sport.
 This means that while it is incredibly rewarding, there is always a risk of injury.
 Training in a safe way is one of the most important values in our dojo, and as a beginner you should know what to expect and how to protect yourself and your partners.